qgis/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

 a layout.
 This quick "screenshot" of the map view has some convenient features.

+.. warning:: **Anti-aliasing is on by default and can leak point locations**

+   Be careful when exporting a map of sensitive point locations: the anti-aliased edges of the symbols encode the sub-pixel position of each point.
+See :ref:`export_privacy`.

 To export the map canvas with the current rendering:

 #.
 Go to :menuselection:`Project --> Import/Export`